-- That the lot to be subdivided has existed for ten or more years, if not the applicant must apply for a Major Subdivision Permit. - Any lots created will conform to the area and dimensional requirements for applicable district. - There are no new right of way easements requested.
+- That the lot to be subdivided has existed for ten or more years, if not the applicant must apply for a Major Subdivision Permit. - Any lots created will conform to the area and dimensional requirements for applicable district. - Lots inside the Route 11 overlay must meet the requirements of section 415-418. - There are no new right of way easements requested. - The ZA may refer applications within the PVHD to the appropriate town panel.

-414. Minor Subdivisions, Filing a survey plat:
+413. Minor Subdivisions, Filing a survey plat:

-- After approval by the Zoning Administrator, the applicant will have 180 days to file a copy of the 18"x24" survey plat on mylar film, which must be endorsed by the Zoning Administrator and recorded by the Town Clerk. - If applicants cannot obtain a mylar survey plat in that time period, they can apply for one 180-day extension of the deadline,
+- 1. After approval by the Zoning Administrator, the applicant will have 180 days to file a copy of the 18"x24" survey plat on mylar film, which must be endorsed by the Zoning Administrator and recorded by the Town Clerk. - 2.
+If applicants cannot obtain a mylar survey plat in that time period, they can apply for one 180-day extension of the deadline,